LuanCarrieiros/LuanCarrieiros/README.md

 Olá, meu nome é Luan, sou graduando em Ciência da Computação pela PUC Minas.
 Adoro estudar sobre e aprender novas tecnologias.
 - Falo português e inglês.
 - ⚡ Fun fact: Se houvesse uma guerra entre cangurus e a população do Uruguai, cada uruguaio teria que lutar, em média, contra 12 cangurus.
+🕘 Meus repositórios estão privados enquanto faço uma manutenção na aparência do meu GitHub, em breve, estarão disponíveis e com uma cara mais organizada.

-- Hi there, my name is Luan.
+Hi there, my name is Luan.
 I am an undergraduate in Computer Science at PUC Minas.
 I love studying and learning about new technologies.
 - I speak Portuguese and English.
-⚡ Fun fact: If there were a war between kangaroos and the population of Uruguay, each Uruguayan would have to fight, on average, against 12 kangaroos.
+- ⚡ Fun fact: If there were a war between kangaroos and the population of Uruguay, each Uruguayan would have to fight, on average, against 12 kangaroos.
+🕘 My repositories are currently private while I work on updating the appearance of my GitHub profile.
+They will be available soon and will have a more organised look.

 <!--